Politics

 28–30 Nov 2025 · Helsinki

 Facilitated the AI x Energy workshop for Nordic-Baltic delegates, representing BSRYF and CBSS.
-Pivoted from technical grid optimization content to frame AI as a sovereignty and security issue after gauging audience priorities.
+After gauging delegate priorities, pivoted from technical grid-optimisation content to framing AI as a sovereignty and security issue.

 Baltic Sea Youth Dialogue in Stockholm